 STEP TWO: Get Licensed as a Registered Nurse

-In order to get your RN license, you need to pass the NCLEX (National Council Licensure Examination).
-The NCLEX is a nationwide examination for the licensing of nurses in the United States and Canada.
+To get your RN license, you need to pass the NCLEX (National Council Licensure Examination), a nationwide examination for the licensing of nurses in the United States and Canada.

 STEP THREE: Gain RN Experience

-Most nurses work for a few years, gaining valuable experience in providing care for patients.
-For those interested in becoming an FNP, this is the time where you can gain exposure to a diverse range of patients, and focus on becoming familiar with cradle-to-grave care.
+Most nurses work for a few years, gaining valuable experience in patient care.
+For those interested in becoming an FNP, this is when you can gain exposure to a diverse range of patients and focus on becoming familiar with cradle-to-grave care.

 STEP FOUR: Earn Your MSN or DNP

-Most offer both full-time and part-time degree programs, and many offer the option of taking classes in traditional campus settings or online.
-Nusing programs that prepare you for the FNP role will include courses in the following:
+Most nursing schools have full and part-time programs, and many offer the option of taking classes in traditional campus settings or online.
+Nursing programs that prepare you for the FNP role will include courses in the following:

 - Advanced Clinical Diagnosis and Practice across the Lifespan